alexishevia/izinput-pwa/docs/gdrive_sync.md

 ### Cloud Replica

-The "cloudReplica" database keeps a local copy of the Google spreadsheet.
+The "cloudReplica" only processes events from the Google spreadsheet.

-It is used for performance reasons, to avoid having to re-download the spreadsheet multiple times.
+It is used for performance reasons, to avoid having to re-download and re-process the spreadsheet multiple times.

-The "cloudReplica" database has a single store:

-- actions
-  Every action from the Google spreadsheet is downloaded to `cloudReplica.actions`.

 ### Local DBs